LukeGarnham/Stumps-and-Studs-MS4/README.md

 [**Back to Contents**](#Contents)

-*Fully document the deployment procedure in a section in a README file.
-Explain all steps taken to deploy project on both GitPod and Heroku.*

 ### GitPod Environment

 I created my GitHub repository (repo) by using the [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template).
 I named my repo "Stumps-and-Studs-MS4".
 I opened this repo in GitPod.